Staghorns & Elkhorns

 Supports can be made of wood, recycled rubber or an existing tree stump.
 Tie the fern onto the backing with a soft tie made out of something like a strip of nylon stocking.
 If the elk or stag becomes very weighty, it’s best to support it from beneath with some sturdy wire threaded through an old piece of plastic hose.
 This will stop the wire cutting into the soft tissue of the fern.

 Feed gently.
 Stags and elks have minimal nutrient requirements.
 After all, they usually exist on little more than the rotting leaves they’ve managed to collect.
-Don’t overdo it: half a handful of gentle, organic Dynamic Lifter pellets will be enough for an established fern.
+Don’t overdo it: half a handful of gentle, organic Yates® Dynamic Lifter® pellets will be enough for an established fern.
 Re-apply twice a year.
-If you’d prefer to use something non-smelly, apply half-strength Thrive Soluble Plant Food every few weeks throughout the growing season.
+An alternative is to apply half-strength Yates® Thrive Soluble Plant Food every few weeks throughout the growing season.

 Pests & Diseases

 Happy staghorns and elkhorns are usually relatively free of pests and diseases but they are often attacked by scale insects.
-Treat sap-sucking scale insects by applying, low toxic, systemic Confidor.
-Spray thoroughly over the leaf surfaces and saturate the stored organic matter.
+Treat sap-sucking scale insects by spraying Confidor thoroughly over the leaf surfaces.
 Use scissors to trim untidy leaves.

 Don’t worry about large brown felty patches that develop beneath the fronds: these are the spores, the dust-like particles that represent the reproductive stage of these exotic plants.